blitzml/blitzml/README.md

 auto.train_the_model()

-# After training the model we can generate the following:
+# After training the model we can generate:
 auto.gen_pred_df()
 auto.gen_metrics_dict()

-# Then you can get their values using:
+# We can get their values using:
 pred_df = auto.pred_df
 metrics_dict = auto.metrics_dict